harphub/oper-harp-verif/ACCORD_VS_202406/INSTALLATION.md

 In order to use the harp libraries it is recommended to use a local environment created with the `renv` library.
-The local environment can be created using the `renv.lock` included here, or created from scratch using the instructions below
+The local environment can be created using the `renv.lock` included here, or created from scratch using the instructions below.
+Remember to replace `{path_to_oper-harp_repository}` by the local path where this repository was cloned.

 ### Using `renv.lock` to recreate environment